sharetribe/flex-docs/src/docs/howto-users-and-authentication/implement-delete-user/index.md

 category: how-to-users-and-authentication
 ingress:
-  This article guides you in implementing a feature where a user can delete their own account through the FTW template Account settings section.
+  This article guides you in implementing a feature where a user can delete their own account through the Sharetribe Web Template Account settings section.
 published: true
 ---

-// TODO: implement and update images

 Starting from 2022-03, Sharetribe Flex Marketplace API has an endpoint for